Pythons 2: Production

 Pythons 2 was filmed in Sofia, Bulgaria.
-The visual effects supervisor was Alvaro Villagomez, the character animation supervisor as Yancy Calzada, and the digital effects supervisor was Florentino Calzada.
+The visual effects supervisor was Alvaro Villagomez, the character animation supervisor was Yancy Calzada and the digital effects supervisor was Florentino Calzada.

 Reception

 The DVD & Video Guide 2005 describes the movie as beginning "on a boring note and goes downhill from there".
-Doug Pratt states that Zabka's performance appears as if "he had sat through too many Emillio Esteves films" and called the cinematography of the DVD transfer "grainy".
-The Videohound's Golden Movie Retriever 2005 gave the film its lowest rating on a five-point scale.
+Doug Pratt states that William Zabka's performance appears as if "he had sat through too many Emillio Estevez films" and called the cinematography of the DVD transfer "grainy".
+The VideoHound's Golden Movie Retriever 2005 gave the film its lowest rating on a five-point scale.